 - One of the many desirable characteristics of low top sneakers is that they are highly versatile style-wise.
 They exhibit a minimal construction and profile, which suits any wardrobe for both men and women.
 This attribute is an advantage over mid top and high top sneakers since, unlike the two, low tops can be paired with anything without looking like you are wearing a mismatched outfit.

-Low top sneakers are also versatile in terms of usage.
+Low top shoes are also versatile in terms of usage.
 Although sneakers are primarily regarded as lifestyle footwear, there are some men’s low top sneakers and women’s low top sneakers that can further be used for other purposes or activities such as training, skateboarding, and running among many others.

 - Low top sneakers have sufficient cushioning for the feet and lightweight construction.
 Some upper materials allow a sock-like fit to the wearer, while others utilize mesh or incorporate perforations to let the feet breathe.

-Men’s and women’s low top sneakers, similar to mid top sneakers and high top sneakers, also incorporate cushioning technologies for a more comfortable feel on the feet and added support and stability.
+Men’s and women’s low top shoes, similar to mid top sneakers and high top sneakers, also incorporate cushioning technologies for a more comfortable feel on the feet and added support and stability.
 Some of these are Nike’s Air and Lunarlon, Adidas’ Boost and Tubular, Asics’ Gel cushioning, New Balance’s AbZorb, and Reebok’s Hexalite.

 - Advantages: The low cut construction allows freedom of foot movement for the feet.